justlikeadandelion/how-to-design-thai-in-glyphsapp/README.md

 # **How to Thai Glyphs**
 ## Objective

+This guide is intended for beginners who are interested in designing Thai fonts using GlyphsApp.
+It is specifically written for Thai type designers, and assumes a basic understanding of the Thai script.

+We do not go into detail about what Thai consonants, tone marks, or their positions are.
+Instead, we trust your native eye to guide your design decisions.
+(Hint: reviewing existing Thai typefaces can help you understand how other designers have approached it.)

+There’s no single correct way to create a Thai font — this is just one approach.
+Feel free to adapt it to your own workflow as needed.

+If you find that something is unclear or missing, please don’t hesitate to open an issue or ask a question.
+We’re happy to improve this guide together.

 # 1. Let’s start by creating a file
 We have to add Thai glpyhs into the file!
 There are two ways of doing this in Glyphs 3: